kee5625/Trainer-Diagnostic-Interface/README.md

 ## 🔷 Notes

 ✅ `core.js` is kept generic and reusable.
-✅ `powerSeat.js` / `wiperWasher.js` can optionally be used for encapsulating trainer-specific protocols.
+✅ `powerSeat.js` / `wiperWasher.js` is to be used for encapsulating trainer-specific ble protocols.
 ✅ Components should **only care about their trainer & action**, not BLE internals.
-✅ Dynamic routing (`TrainerActionPage.jsx`) makes adding new trainers and actions easy.
+✅ Dynamic routing (`TrainerActionPage.jsx`) makes adding new trainers and actions organized.

 ---